HRLO77/Bot-source-code/README.md

 Fill in the dictionary in the first few lines after imports if you want to create a default role syntax for your guild.

+You can comment all the lines of code in the on_ready, except the last print line to stop the bot from direct messaging all the members in all the guilds.

 Here is the documentation for the commands - https://pastebin.com/9w4Fp110